paleolimbot/wk/cran-comments.md

-This release fixes several bugs and ensures the package can be built on Windows/arm.
+This update fixes the compiled code such that it will compile with STRICT_R_HEADERS.

 ## Test environments